Grandparents Divorce

 Discussion with children regarding Grandparents Divorce

 A grandparent must inform the children regarding his/her divorce.
-This discussion must have the following gist.
+The discussion should be carried on in the following way:

 "Grandma/Grandpa and I have concluded that we would not reside with each other, but separately.
 This decision is nobody's fault.
 Both of us love you tremendously and both would continue to be your grandparents.
 Just like before, you are free to call anyone of us at any time you feel it is necessary."